 Load modeling changes (including shifting loads between substations) and corrections provided by TPs during the course of the analysis will be documented and included in the study cases.

+The ERCOT load forecast for the 2013 weather year, plus self-serve load, will be used for the economic portion of the analysis.

 ERCOT rooftop solar growth forecast will be incorporated into the reliability analysis by reducing the load forecast adopted by 2022 RTP.
+The rooftop solar growth forecast will be incorporated into the economic analysis by reducing hourly gross load by the forecasted rooftop contribution during daylight hours.

+Large, flexible loads added to the economic cases will be represented as price-responsive demand.

 The RTP Process and Method of Study

 Figure 4.1 shows the RTP study process.